A unified theory for continuous in time evolving finite element space approximations to partial differential equations in evolving domains: Application III: A coupled bulk-surface parabolic system

-In this section we will consider a coupled bulk-surface problem.
-See the work of \citet{EllRan13, GroOlsReu14-pp, BurHanLar16} for the approaches to stationary surface problems.
-The functional analytic setting will be the product of spaces over the bulk domain, $\Omega(t)$, and the surface, $\Gamma(t)$.
-Before we start to tackle this problem, we introduce some further notation based on the content of Section~\ref{sec:preliminaries}.
+In this section we will consider a finite element method for the coupled bulk-surface problem \cref{eq:bulksurf-eqn}.
+The method is based on combining the isoparametric approaches from the problem in a bulk domain (\cref{BULKPDE}) and the problem on a surface (\cref{SURFPDE}).
+The discretisation will be posed in the product of a bulk isoparametric finite element space of order $k$ and a surface isoparametric finite element space of order $k$.
+We take our notation from the previous sections (\cref{SURFPDE,BULKPDE}).